-MnDOT staff worked with the members of the State Transportation Plans Equity Work Group to draft a working definition of transportation equity.
+In spring 2021, MnDOT staff worked with the members of the State Transportation Plans Equity Work Group to draft a working definition of transportation equity.
 MnDOT staff connected with Minnesotans to discuss the transportation equity working definition using two primary methods.
-Staff attended presentations to share information about the SMTP and to discuss their reactions to the working definition.
+First, staff attended presentations to share information about the SMTP and to discuss their reactions to the working definition.
 Also, Minnesotans were invited to share their feedback at MinnesotaGO.org.